Akabar – Sahara Treks, specialised tour operator for trekking tours

 Hafid Benyachou and the nomads team

-Akabar – Sahara Treks
+Akabar – Sahara Treks – the team

 Some of our trekking companions: